DiRAC-Training/FM001-Bash-command-line/_episodes/02-navigation.md

 ```
 {: .output}

-Notice how both `.` and `..` are visible as hidden files.
+Note how both `.` and `..` are visible as hidden files.
 Show files, their
 size in bytes, date last modified, permissions, and other things with `-l`.

 ```